AmiciA/figma-content-generator-plugin/README.md

+ℹ️ Intend to merge with https://amicia.github.io/portfolio/cantogen/ if/when I have time.

+---

 <h1 align="center">Figma Content Generator Plugin</h1>

 <p align="center">Figma app plugin for generating placeholder content such as avatars, names, addresses, geo data and more.</p>